nagylzs/pigflux/README.md

 # pigflux

-Report statistics from postgresql database to influxdb.
-You can configure multiple postgresql and influxdb instances.
+Report statistics from postgresql/mysql database to influxdb.
+You can configure multiple postgresql/mysql and influxdb instances.

 ## Installation